"Spur should be investigated": SA furious that Babel, Ocean Basket owe workers

-Pretoria Restaurants Babel and Ocean Basket Owe Workers R1.3 Million in Wages
+Babel and Ocean Basket Reportedly Owe Workers R1.3 Million in Wages; Ocean Basket Denies Claims

-- The government's raid on Menlyn-based restaurants Babel and Ocean Basket revealed that both owed their workers over R1 million
+- The government's raid on Menlyn-based restaurants Babel and Ocean Basket revealed that together they owe their workers over R1 million

 - Both restaurants reportedly did not pay their workers the prescribed minimum wage rate, and this amounted to R1.3 million